Monday, December 31, 2018

 Ten Questions: When Wick Met Megan

-With Valentine's Day one week away, I thought I would share a special time back in August of 2001.
+With Valentine's Day one week away, I wanted to share a special time back in August of 2001.

 1. How did you and Megan meet?
 Megan's dad called me and asked me if I would like to meet his daughter.